tarkalabs/tarka-ui-kit-flutter/README.md

 -->

 # Tarka UI Kit Flutter
-Tarka UI Kit is a reusable component library for building Flutter apps, based on a design system using Atomic Design principles
+Tarka UI Kit is a pre-built component library for building Flutter apps.
+It is based on our design system, utilizing Atomic Design principles.

 # List of components
 - TUIAccordion